povashraful/povashraful.github.io/_pages/about.md

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

 ##  ACADEMIC PROFILE

-I am  Computer Science and Engineering graduate with an active interest on topics related to **Deep learning**, **Computer Vision** and **Robotics**.
-Right now, I’m working as a (voluntary) Research Assistant at [AMIRLab](https://amirl.org/) where I am advised by [Dr. Mohammad Firoz Mridha](https://www.aiub.edu/faculty-list/faculty-profile?q=firoz.mridha#firoz.mridha@aiub.edu).
-I am mainly tasked with classification, segmentation related research projects.
-I prefer working on real-world applications.
-I like building stuff, testing ideas and seeing how concepts actually play out when used in practice.
-I am also mentored by [SM Nurruzaman Nobel](https://www.linkedin.com/in/iamnobel/?originalSubdomain=my).
-He  has been a big influence on my growth as a researcher and been guiding me since day 1.
+I’m currently pursuing my Master’s in Autonomous Systems in Germany, with a strong interest in **deep learning** and **computer vision**.

+I enjoy building things from scratch, testing ideas, and understanding how concepts behave in real-world scenarios.
+Previously, I worked as a voluntary Research Assistant at AMIRLab, where I contributed to classification and segmentation-focused projects under the supervision of [Dr. Mohammad Firoz Mridha](https://www.aiub.edu/faculty-list/faculty-profile?q=firoz.mridha#firoz.mridha@aiub.edu).
+I was also mentored by [SM Nurruzaman Nobel](https://www.linkedin.com/in/iamnobel/?originalSubdomain=my), who has influenced my approach to research and continuous learning.

 -These days, I’m spending time reviewing core ML, DL and CV concepts to better prepare myself for the future I vision to live.